TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorunsupporteddisksize.md

 # UserErrorUnsupportedDiskSize

 <!--issueDescription-->
-## Backup operation was failing due to the disk size limit
+## Backup operation was failing due to the disk size limit.
 <!--/issueDescription-->

 ## **Recommended steps**